daaaaande/auto_find_circ/README.md

-## or start auto_automaker.pl with inputfile1 inputfile2 and samplename table, separated by qq{\t}
+## or start auto_automaker.pl with inputfile1 inputfile2 and samplename table, separated by \t
 head infiles_for_auto_automaker.pl:
 lineonefile linetwofile samplename1
 lineonefile2  linetwofile2  samplename2
->> auto_automaker.pl is just a small wrapper for find_circ_auto.pl, wich in return is a wrapper for test2.pl and steptwo.pl wich are in return are scripts to simplify find_circ

 - keep in mind that all mentioned files need to be in the current wdir to be able to work as expected